thomas-fred/chaz-track-parser/README.md

 ```

 Rows are synthetic tropical cyclone observations, each with the above fields.
-They come on a datetime index for interpolation purposes.
+Rows come on a datetime index for interpolation purposes.
 N.B.
 This index will
 not tally with the `year`.